 Table of Contents

-Storytelling arc is the sequential and chronological order set to narrate it in a sequential manner.
-The storytelling arc, also called the narrative arc, is the structure and sequential order of the whole story.
+The Storytelling Arc is the sequential and chronological order set to narrate it in a sequential manner.
+The storytelling arc also called the narrative arc, is the structure and sequential order of the whole story.
 A story, which lacks a sequential order and a proper structure is a highly imbalanced one.

 The narration of a play could not be done haphazardly by a writer.
 It must follow sequential order to grab the attention of the audience in a story.
 For instance, if a dress was stitched in a certain pattern, the result would be impeccable.
 Likewise, a play, movie, or novel goes through predefined sequential order to engage the readers and audiences wholeheartedly.